rodrigocarvajal/biodataclub/meetings/august_2020/README.md

 ### Pre-requisites
-Please make sure you have `tidyverse` and `palmerpenguins` R packages installed before the talk.
+Please make sure you have `tidyverse`, `patchwork`, `ggridges`, and `palmerpenguins` R packages installed before the talk.
 I will be using penguins data from `palmerpenguins` package for the talk (more information about the data at [https://github.com/allisonhorst/palmerpenguins](https://github.com/allisonhorst/palmerpenguins)).

 ### Meeting Materials